- The parenteral nutrition solution is prescribed by your child’s healthcare team and provided to you by a specialty pharmacy.

 - Special tubing, with a sharp pointed end called a spike (covered in a protective cap) is used to connect to the insertion port of the parenteral nutrition bag.
 This special tubing is threaded through a rectangular device, called the cassette.
 The cassette also has a protective cover, which often is blue in colour.
 The tubing also has an air eliminating filter, a Y-port and a clamp.

-- Vitamins and possibly other additives, which are available in small containers called vials or glass ampoules, are added to the bag before starting treatment.
+- Vitamins and other additives are available in small containers called vials or glass ampoules.

 - Vials are small glass bottles with a plastic protective cap covering a rubber lid (septum).
 A needle, attached to a syringe, is inserted through the rubber lid to draw up the contents of the the vial into the syringe.